ianrenton/planesailing/README.md

 No idea.
 Ex-military hams who can't leave the SIGINT life behind?
 Turbo nerds with a hard-on for MIL-STD 2525 symbology?
 Anyone with a family tolerant enough to let them wall-mount a huge telly and make their kitchen look like Apollo Mission Control?

+Please note that this software is intended to receive and display data sourced from your own radio receivers.
+It does not pull in data from websites such as MarineTraffic or FlightRadar24.

 ## Features

 * Receives AIS messages in NMEA-0183 format via UDP (e.g. from rtl_ais)